-George Orwell was right.
-From the Hatton Garden robbery to grisly murders, the British still adore a ghastly crime, says Duncan Campbell
+Five years ago today, the Hatton Garden robbery took place.
+How the British adore a ghastly crime, says Duncan Campbell

 In 1998, the late Peter Scott – known variously as the Gentleman Thief, King of the Cat Burglars or the Human Fly – was tried for the theft of a Picasso from a Mayfair gallery.

 I once asked him why he, a 67-year-old with dodgy knees, was still at it.

 ‘I was poaching excitement,’ was his wistful response.
 The septuagenarian Hatton Garden burglars, better known now as the Diamond Wheezers, would doubtless have said much the same after having their collars felt for stealing £14 million’s worth of jewels and gold over the Easter Bank Holiday in 2015.

 The Hatton Garden burglary has led to three films, a four-part television series, five books and even a jolly song.
 The burglary was seen as ‘old school’: no stabbings, no masked thug on a moped grabbing a young woman’s mobile phone and no creepy cyber-thief sneaking into anyone’s digital bank account.
 There was even a defendant called Billy the Fish and a witness called Jimmy Two Baths (Don’t ask.)